reshamas/reshamas.github.io/about/index.md

 ## Bio
 I am an independent data scientist/statistician and MBA with skills in Python, R and SAS.
 I worked for over 10 years as a biostatistician in the pharmaceutical industry.
 I'm also an organizer of the meetup groups [NYC Women in Machine Learning and Data Science](wimlds.org) and [NYC PyLadies](https://www.meetup.com/NYC-PyLadies/).

+## Contact
+I am available for consulting in these areas:  data science, statistics, diversity, mentoring and community building.

+Contact me for my hourly rates.

 ### History
 - born in India
 - grew up in New Jersey, the Garden State